simon-says-test/simon-says-test.github.io/_posts/2020-04-21-migrating-and-securing-postgres-db.md

 ## Procedure:
 ### Creating a new server and database
-This could be done programatically but for this excercise, it can be easiy achieved through the portal.
+This could be done programatically but for this exercise, it can be easily achieved through the portal.
  1. Create a new Azure Database for PostgreSQL server with the following properties:
     * Type: Single server
     * Subscription: `<subscription>` (as per environment)
     * Resource group: `<resource group>` (as per environment)
     * Server name: `<server name>` e.g. `psql-rafb-dev` (as per naming conventions)
     * Data source : `None`
-    * Location: `(Europe) UK West`
+    * Location: `(Europe) UK South`
     * Version: `11`
     * Compute + storage:
       * Type: `Basic`